click on the menu below to navigate this site

 Friday, February 22, 2008

-Davo San in Hakone looking very Japanese (or perhaps like Groucho Marx) but if fact it is my clip on sunglasses which are causing the illusion.
+Davo San in Hakone looking very Japanese (or perhaps like Groucho Marx), but in fact it is my clip-on sunglasses causing the illusion.

 We awoke from our hardened floor once more this morning.
-An Onsen, breakfast, and a short walk was all that separated us from the clockwork that is the Japanese rail system.
-The trip lasted from 11:00 until 2:00 and we ate oranges, apples, and nuts for our lunch as we zipped through the heart land of Japan on our way from Hakone to Kyoto.
+An Onsen, breakfast, and a short walk were all that separated us from the clockwork that is the Japanese rail system.
+The trip lasted from 11:00 until 2:00, and we ate oranges, apples, and nuts for our lunch as we zipped through the heartland of Japan on our way from Hakone to Kyoto.
 I realized while making this trip that the most prolifically adopted idea the human race has ever had is consumerism.
-The Japanese like the Australians, English, Americans, French, Germans, and the entire so called western world have all bought into this idea in a big way.
+The Japanese, like the Australians, English, Americans, French, Germans, and the entire so-called western world, have all bought into this idea in a big way.
 The idea is more popular than any religion has ever been.

 Think about it for a moment.
-The idea works directly on people's current needs and wants unlike religion which offers only solutions to the purported after life.
-I know I am waxing philosophically here but for some strange reason I saw this truth; I guess it was all those houses and cars I saw.
+The idea works directly on people's current needs and wants, unlike religion, which offers only solutions to the purported afterlife.
+I know I am waxing philosophical here, but for some strange reason, I saw this truth; I guess it was all those houses and cars I saw.

 Julia looking pensive but actually thinking of cheese as she stood in front of the Higashi Hongan-Ji temple we visited on our walk.

-We arrived in due course at Kyoto station and made our way to our Ryokan which is a traditional style Japanese hotel; oh great more sleeping on the floor.
+We arrived in due course at Kyoto station and made our way to our Ryokan, a traditional-style Japanese hotel; oh great, more sleeping on the floor.
 We walked aimlessly up some street in Kyoto until we found a most unusual store (for Japan) that sold wine and cheese.
 Oh my goodness!
-I had no idea until we saw cheese how much I had missed cheese and when we ate the cheese and drank the wine it is hard for me to describe how wonderful it was.
+I had no idea until we saw cheese how much I had missed it, and when we ate the cheese and drank the wine, it is hard for me to describe how wonderful it was.
 Julia got completely drunk, of course, and I stayed sober as a judge, of course, after drinking a whole bottle of Californian white wine and eating two whole blocks of glorious cheese.
 Could this be the Marian version of our story?
-A Marian version of a story relates to how Julia's Mum sometimes strays from the truth when retelling one of her stories.
-Sorry Mary I could not resist.
+A Marian version of a story relates to how Julia's mum sometimes strays from the truth when retelling one of her stories.
+Sorry, Mary, I could not resist.

-Anyway, it was another wonderful day and I was officially christened by the clerk at our hotel as Davido San; my new official title.
-Julia shortened this to Davo San claiming it is the Australia version.
+Anyway, it was another wonderful day, and I was officially christened by the clerk at our hotel as Davido San; my new official title.
+Julia shortened this to Davo San, claiming it is the Australian version.

 Saturday, February 23, 2008